 Bucket List or Bust

-Don’t let colder temperatures keep you on the couch this winter when you could be walking on water in the Last Frontier.
+Don’t let colder temperatures keep you on the couch this winter when you could be walking on water.
 Whether you’re an experienced angler or curious newcomer, Alaska’s abundance of stocked roadside lakes — and helpful resources from its department of fish and game — make ice fishing the “bucket list” experience of a lifetime.